GIVIT directs efforts to support domestic violence survivors

 Since its beginnings, GIVIT has partnered with many organisations to provide support to survivors of domestic and family violence.
 Following the horrific murder of Hannah Baxter (nee Clarke) early this year, GIVIT has directed a large portion of its efforts toward the coordination of donations to help domestic violence survivors re-establish their lives, families and homes.

 Every day, GIVIT is searching for donations to help these families.
 Your support is invaluable.
-See what’s needed.
+You can donate here.

 Support being provided